Plymouth-Canton Educational Park: The original Plymouth High School (and later Salem High School)

 The original Plymouth High School was built in the early 20th century on the northwest corner of Main Street and Church Street, opposite from present-day City Hall in present-day downtown Plymouth, Michigan.
 The district deemed the facility to be outdated by the 1960s for high school use.
 The facility was closed as a high school after the 1969–70 school year and used exclusively for 9th grade in 1970–71 and 1971–72.

 When the first new high school opened in the present-day Plymouth-Canton Educational Park, the original Plymouth High School was converted into a middle school, dubbed Central Middle School (in conjunction with the previously constructed East and West Middle Schools).
 Central Middle School closed after the 2014–15 school year.

 Originally planned to remain Plymouth High School, the school's name was changed to Plymouth-Salem High School after Plymouth-Canton opened.
 Although the school district serves much of rural Salem Township, Salem residents were not necessarily exclusive to Plymouth-Salem.

 Plymouth High's colors of red, white, and blue, were split up, with Plymouth-Salem retaining blue and white, and the eventual Canton High School teams taking the red with white.
 Plymouth-Salem retained their "Rocks" mascot; supposedly named for the large unmovable boulder that sits outside the school.
 The rock was moved during the renovations in 2008.

 Salem is divided into two main sections, North and South.
-The north side contains the swimming pool and the Gloria Logan Auditorium, and a two-level gymnasium on the south side, divided by a wide central hallway leading to the east entrance of the school.
+The north side contains the Charles E. Olson Natatourium, the Gloria Logan Auditorium, and a two-level gymnasium on the south side, divided by a wide central hallway leading to the east entrance of the school.
 A staircase leads to the second-floor corridor near the entrance to the auditorium.
-The west side contains three floors of classrooms, as well as the cafeteria on the southeast side of the first floor.
-Administrative offices are located on the northeast side of the first two floors.
-The center of the second floor is dominated by the school library, and also features the studio for radio station WSDP.
+The west side contains three classroom floors, and the cafeteria is on the southeast side of the first floor.
+Administrative offices are located on the northeast side of the first two floors in the main lobby, and more offices can be found on the third floor Sky Lobby.
+The center of the second floor is dominated by the school library and also features the studio for radio station WSDP.
 Stairwells on the north and south sides, referred to as the North Tower and South Tower, respectively, provide access to all three floors, and an elevator provides access for students unable to use the stairs.

-In the early 1990s the North Mall was revamped, while the South Mall was eliminated in favor of an expanded cafeteria.
-The school underwent renovations from 2006 to 2008, and went through renovations for more office space in 2011.
+In the early 1990s, the North Mall was revamped, while the South Mall was eliminated in favor of an expanded cafeteria.
+The school underwent renovations from 2006 to 2008 and went through renovations for more office space in 2011.

 In 2002, with the opening of the new Plymouth High School as part of the PCEP, "Plymouth" was dropped from Salem and Canton's name.
 Individually the high schools are known as Salem High School, Canton High School and Plymouth High School.